Montreal-Quakers/website/_pages/laurentians.md

 Call Pauline Bernier at (514) 709-2466 to confirm your presence or for further details.

 The Laurentian Worship Group is part of Montreal meeting.

+If this will be your first time at a Quaker Meeting, you may want to read [this information](about.html) about what to expect.